All Episodes

 Don't doubt me when I tell you that they're having real doubts.

-You'd be amazed at the number of people who still tell me they think that's going to happen.
+You'd be amazed the number of people who still tell me they think that's going to happen.

-Long simmering feud, and he's going to pull a rug out from under her at at the worst possible time for her, and it's going to send Biden in there because he much more trusts Biden to maintain his agenda and advance it than he does Hillary.
+And it's going to send Biden in there because he much more trusts Biden to maintain his agenda and advance it than he does Hillary.

-Donald Trump has asked one of America's most ardent oil drilling advocates and climate change skeptics to help him draft his energy policy.
+Donald Trump has asked one of America's most ardent oil-drilling advocates and climate change skeptics to help him draft his energy policy.

 U.S. Republican Congressman Kevin Kramer of North Dakota, it's a major oil drilling state, is writing a white paper on energy policy for Trump.